DopplerHQ/awesome-bots/readme.md

 * [Viv](http://viv.ai/) - Viv is an artificial intelligence platform that enables developers to distribute their products through an intelligent, conversational interface
 * [Amazon Alexa](https://developer.amazon.com/alexa) - Alexa, the voice service that powers Echo, provides capabilities, or skills, that enable customers to interact with devices in a more intuitive way using voice
 * [Google Home](https://madeby.google.com/home/) - Google Home is a voice-activated speaker powered by the Google Assistant.
 Ask it questions.
 Tell it to do things.
 It’s your own Google, always ready to help.
 Just start with, "Ok Google"
-* [Magic](https://getmagic.com/) - Magic is a special phone number you text to get anything you want, hassle free, 24/7
-* [Sensay](https://www.sensay.it/) - Instantly connect with a real human whenever you need advice or inspiration.
-It’s anonymous, free, and works in your favorite messengers

 ### Payment & subscription services
 * [Tap2Pay](http://tap2pay.me/) - Payments solution for chatbots